Asahi Shinbun Tokyo Local News Reporter Harada Akemi

-“Rather than portraying flashy men characteristic of the gay world , I wanted to select men who had a more refined look.
+“Rather than portraying flashy men characteristic of the gay world , I wanted to select men who have a more refined look.
 I wanted to make a magazine that you wouldn’t feel uncomfortable about opening on the train.
 Well, my own tastes are reflected as well” <laughs>

-The models, who are the type of men popular among women, appear to be a practical choice for mass appeal.
+The models, who are the type of men also popular among women, appear to be a practical choice for mass appeal.
 They are also the type of refined men Mr. N prefers.

 “Older generations of gay men often tell me, ‘Lately, the number of guys who I can’t tell are gay or not just by looking at them seem to be increasing’.”

 While collecting sources for this story, I often heard the expression “Even gay young men are becoming herbivores”.
 But this is because we all live in the same society.
 We all change similarly, so it’s only natural, perhaps.